 Include pattern, greenery, soft furnishings and artwork to make sure the end result isn't too cold and harsh.

-A Scandinavian haven
+A Scandinavian haven for working

 Image credit: By Garmi